Frank Cignetti Jr.: Career

 On January 21, 2016, Cignetti was hired by the New York Giants to be their quarterbacks coach.

 On January 10, 2018, it was announced that Cignetti had been hired by the Green Bay Packers to be their quarterbacks coach.

 Personal

 Cignetti was born in Pittsburgh, Pennsylvania, he is the son of Frank Cignetti Sr., the longtime head coach of the IUP Crimson Hawks football team at Indiana University of Pennsylvania (IUP) and West Virginia Mountaineers football team at West Virginia University.

-Cignetti's brother, Curt, is currently the head coach of the James Madison Dukes football team at James Madison University in Harrisonburg, VA.
-JMU competes in the NCAA Division I Football Bowl Subdivision (FBS) as a member of the Sun Belt Conference.
+Cignetti's brother, Curt, is currently the head coach of the Indiana football team at Indiana University in Bloomington, Indiana.
+Indiana competes in the NCAA Division I Football Bowl Subdivision (FBS) as a member of the Big Ten Conference.

 Cignetti and his wife, Ellen, have one son, Frankie, and three daughters: Alyssa, Gabrielle and Ella.